 I am a psychometrician, software developer, author, and researcher, currently serving as Chief Product Officer for Assessment Systems Corporation (ASC).
-My mission is to elevate the profession of psychometrics by using software to automate the menial stuff like job analysis and Angoff studies, so we can focus on more innovative work.
+My mission is to elevate the profession of psychometrics by using software (especially AI and machine learning elements) to automate the menial stuff like job analysis and Angoff studies, so we can focus on more innovative work.
 My core goal is to improve assessment throughout the world.

 I was originally trained as a psychometrician, doing an undergrad at Luther College in Math/Psych/Latin and then a PhD in Psychometrics at the University of Minnesota.
-I then worked multiple roles in the testing industry, including item writer, test development manager, essay test marker, consulting psychometrician, software developer, project manager, and business leader.
+I then worked multiple roles in the testing industry, including item writer, test development manager, essay test marker, consulting psychometrician, software developer, product owner, and business leader.

 Research and innovation are incredibly important to me.
 In addition to my own research, I am cofounder and Membership Director at the International Association for Computerized Adaptive Testing, You can often find me at other important conferences like ATP, ICE, CLEAR, and NCME.
 I've published many papers and presentations, and my favorite remains http://pareonline.net/getvn.asp?v=16&n=1.